Dialogue

 Such inter and trans-disciplinary character produces some interesting reading…

-Migration is a key factor that determines a region’s population growth, structure, and composition.
-All the civilisations existing today, are products of migration.
-Migration is also how humanity advances as an organisation and undoubtedly humans are the most invasive species, both collectively and individually.
-We can trace Homo Sapiens from their roots in South Africa […]
+Migration is a key factor determining a region’s population growth, structure, and composition.
+All the civilisations existing today, including the ones we know of, are products of migration.
+Migration is also how humanity advances as an organisation, and it is undoubtedly the most invasive species, both collectively and individually.
+The Cradle of Humanity We can

 A Polar-Centric Approach to Understanding the Arctic Climate Crisis vis-à-vis Global Politics and Commerce